 The former head of a business specialising in search engine optimisation has been found guilty of breaching his duties as a company director.

-Wood is currently on bail and will be sentenced later this week.
+The former director is currently on bail and will be sentenced later this week.

 The Director of Public Prosecutions is prosecuting the matter.